I went behind the front lines with the far-right agitators who invaded Berkeley

 A man in an InfoWars T-shirt stands on top of a dumpster and gyrates to the antifa's music.
 A comrade dancing with him wields a Pepsi can.

 Two men who appear to be cops film the scene from a nearby rooftop.
 At times, it feels like a war zone, yet the violence becomes ritualized and predictable.
 Various participants get seriously pummeled and bloodied.
 People on each side retreat for care from their medics or to debrief with friends and comrades.
-Away from the fighting, there is an "empathy tent" set up by a small group of people with a sign saying "Want to talk?
+Away from the fighting, there is an "empathy tent" set up by a small group of people with a sign saying, "Want to talk?
 We listen."
 It is empty.

-By two o'clock, the right-wing Trump supporters charge up a street toward downtown Berkeley, chasing antifa.
+By 2 p.m., the right-wing Trump supporters charge up a street toward downtown Berkeley, chasing antifa.
 Some antifa attempt to stop their momentum, picking out individuals to fight with.
 A group of antifa pull a fence into the street, but the right-wingers plow through it.
 A man in a skull mask jump-kicks an antifa activist.
 People cough from breathing tear gas.

 Soon, roughly 100 Trump supporters, members of the alt-right, Proud Boys, militiamen, and neo-Nazis swagger into downtown Berkeley.
-From their point of view, the ability to say whatever they want has been triumphantly upheld in a city known as the lefty home of the free speech movement.
+From their point of view, the ability to say whatever they want has been triumphantly upheld in a city known as the lefty home of the free-speech movement.

 But the left continues to confront them.
 For the next hour, hostilities continue to ebb and flow.
 A right-wing guy shouts at an antagonist, "This is funded by Soros!
 You are fighting for the man!
 Do your research!"
 A Trump supporter pulls out a knife but backs down after being surrounded by opponents.
 A man blows bubbles over everyone.
 Both sides throw some more punches, but they have become less committed.
 People have been fighting for hours and most seem to be fading.
 A local man sets up an easel and begins painting the scene.